rustls/rustls/CONTRIBUTING.md

 - I run `cargo outdated` prior to major releases; but PRs to update specific dependencies are welcome.

+## Crate features

+Enabling a Cargo feature must not change rustls' default behavior.
+Cargo unifies enabled features across the entire dependency graph, so a library using rustls cannot control whether another library or the application enabled a feature.

+A feature may expose additional APIs for opt-in functionality, but that functionality must be enabled through those APIs by the application.
+For example, a feature must not automatically enable key logging or select a set of trust anchors.

 ## Commit history

 We prefer to keep the commit history clean and easy to follow.
 As such, we prefer small commits